This is an old revision of the document!

 Grid Meter - Wiring when used as a grid meter.
 PV Inverter - Wiring when used to measure PV inverter or AC Genset.

-This configuration option of either Grid Meter, or PV Inverter is set in the Venus-device.
+This configuration option of either Grid Meter, or PV Inverter is set in the GX device.
 That selection will effect how the system should be wired, and how the information received from the meter is displayed on the screen.

 In this example configuration, a single ET112 is configured as a Grid Meter and will measure the grid import/export of an ESS system with a AC PV inverter.
 While the exact production of the AC PV inverter will not be seen, this is still a useful configuration as it allows the AC PV production to first flow to the non-essential loads on that same circuit.